wmcbrine/PDCurses/sdl2/README.md

   and treat all narrow-character strings as UTF-8; this option has no effect unless WIDE=Y is also set.
 Under Windows, you can specify "DLL=Y" to build pdcurses.dll instead of a static library.
-Under *nix, you can specify "SHARED=Y" to build pdcurses.so rather than the static library.
+Under *nix, you can specify "SHARED=Y" to build pdcurses.so or pdcurses.dylib rather than the static library.
 And on all platforms, add the target "demos" to build the sample programs.

 Usage